hello01ram/weather-app/README.md

 The App uses [MyWeatherMap](https://openweathermap.org/) API service to get weather data.

+*screenshots folder has screenshot of the running app.*

 ## Dependencies

 The project uses React with Typescript.
 It also uses TailwindCSS library for style.